-By early 2019, inquires for new credit cards had dropped to around 22% of their count in 2015.
+By early 2023, inquires for new credit cards had dropped to around 49% of their count in 2015.
 Card solicitations have turned down over the course of 2016, reaching the lowest levels so far.
-We encounter similar patterns as in 2009, when offers for new credit cards dropped to one quarter of their count in 2006.
+We encounter similar patterns as in 2009, when offers for new credit cards dropped by one third of their count in 2006.

 New Credit Card Inquiries

 8 in 10 U.S. adults (83%) report that they have at least one credit card, and 75% carried a balance in 2020.